SoulVersion/skiptocode/content/post/skip-to-javascript.md

 In JavaScript we have the following conditional statements:

 * if - specifies a block of code to be executed, if a specified condition is true
 * else - specifies a block of code to be executed, if the same condition is false
 * else if - specifies a new condition to test, if the first condition is false
 * switch - specifies many alternative blocks of code to be executed

+[Click here](https://www.w3schools.com/js/js_if_else.asp "Conditional Statements") for more info about conditional statements.

+## Running a Javascript program:
+Save the above "odd or even" code as main.js.
+This is our Javascript program.
+To execute a Javascript program we need browser.
+Since browsers displays only HTML documents we need an HTML file to embed our Javascript file.